michel4j/mxdc/README.rst

 Although developed primarily for MX beamlines, MxDC is based on an extensible generic framework that can be used to develop data acquisition systems for different types of experiments and beamlines.
+Detailed documentation for both users and developers is available at https://michel4j.github.io/mxdc/.